Staff Directory

 Amy Greenberg, M.S., OT/L, Occupational Therapist

-Ms. Greenberg, now in her fifteenth year at The Maddux School, leads small and large occupational therapy groups in the First and Second Grade classes.
+Ms. Greenberg has been at The Maddux School for over 17 years and leads small and large occupational therapy groups in the First and Second Grade classes.
 She holds a Master of Science in Occupational Therapy, a Bachelor of Science in Psychology and is licensed by the State of Maryland Board of Occupational Therapy Practice.

 Ms. Greenberg is trained in implementing the Handwriting without Tears and Keyboarding Without Tears programs and has special interest in supporting student playground success through a combination of sensory-motor and social-learning skill development.
 Ms. Greenberg earned a Master of Science in Occupational Therapy from Boston University and a Bachelor of Science in Psychology from the University of Maryland.
 In 2018, she obtained additional certification in Comprehensive Behavioral Intervention for Tics through the Tourette’s Association of America.